-You’ll also need to see how you’ll be paying in – cash or bank transfer?
-Many banks offer children’s accounts that can help familiarise them with how it all works.
+You’ll also need to see how you’ll be paying out the money – cash or bank transfer?
+Many banks offer children’s accounts that can help familiarise them with how finance works.
 There’s also a number of useful apps available that allow children and parents to keep track of pocket money and see what’s coming in and going out.

 Most pocket money is paid weekly rather than monthly.
 Giving a lump sum could encourage your children to spend it all at once.
 If they’re forced to save up for a bigger purchase, they’ll have more time to consider if they really do want it.
 This should also discourage frivolous spending in the future.

-There’s a good opportunity to encourage your children to save by offering to match any savings they make in a certain week as long as they don’t spend it immediately.
+There’s a good opportunity to encourage your children to save by offering to match any savings they make in a certain week or month as long as they don’t spend it immediately.